 Although crude oil & lease condensate (C&C) production is forecast to continue declining, the total liquids supply remains on a plateau until 2009 (Fig 1), due to offsetting production increases from natural gas plant liquids (NGPLs), ethanol and XTL (BTL - biomass to liquids, CTL - coal to liquids and GTL - gas to liquids).
-The main causes for the end of the total liquids plateau in 2009 (Fig 1) are that the C&C production decline rate changes from 1%/yr to 4%/yr in 2009 (Fig 3) and the production growth from natural gas plant liquids stalls (Fig 15).
+The main causes for the end of the total liquids plateau in 2009 (Fig 1) are that the C&C production decline rate accelerates to 3%/yr in 2009 (Fig 3) and the production growth from natural gas plant liquids stalls (Fig 15).